-Table 3: The notional cost of providing training opportunities per quarter

-Type of Training Provision for stipends Provisions for mentorship Provisions for additional costs Total costs Opportunity (Unemployed learners only) Unemployed learners Employed learners Method 1 Occupational qualification R7 000 R0 R9 000 R16 000 R9 000 Method 2 TVET College graduates R14 000 R0 R9 000 R23 000 N/A Apprenticeship R14 000 R0 R12 000 R26 000 R12 000 Method 3 P1 and P2 learners, or a 240 credits qualification R24 000 R20 000 R4 500 R48 500 N/A Method 4 Candidates with a 360 credits qualification R37 000 R20 000 R4 500 R61 500 R20 000 Candidates with 480 or more credits qualification R47 000 R20 000 R4 500 R71 500 R20 000 i) Where an unemployed learner is employed directly by the contractor, the contractor shall pay the stipend directly to the learner ii) Where an unemployed learner is sourced through an SDA, training provider or skills development facilitator the contractor must pay the stipend to the SDA, training provider or skills development facilitator who in turn will pay the learner iii) The notional cost of providing training opportunities will be increase by CPI on an annual basis.
-The new, revised costs will be published on the cidb website on the 1st April in each year.
+Table 3: The notional cost of providing training opportunities per quarter i) Where an unemployed learner is employed directly by the contractor, the contractor shall pay the stipend directly to the learner ii) Where an unemployed learner is sourced through an SDA, training provider or skills development facilitator, the contractor may pay the stipend to the SDA, training provider or skills development facilitator who in turn will pay the learner iii) The notional cost of providing training opportunities will be reviewed as and when required.
+The new, revised costs will be published as revised in a Gazette notice.

-^{}Additional provisions include provisions for personal protective equipment, insurance, medical assessments, course fees and trade tools (where applicable) assessment, moderation and monitoring of learners.
+Additional provisions include provisions for personal protective equipment, insurance, medical assessments, course fees and trade tools (where applicable) assessment, moderation and monitoring of learners.